 We provide pre-trip support to prepare you for the climb:

 2. Gear list and gear discount from selected Singapore outdoor outfitters

 4. Rope skill workshop (For climbs that require rope up and/or fixed rope skill)

-We carefully select and establish strong working relationship with our local trek operator to ensure safe participation by everyone.
-Our local climbing guides have extensive experience in guiding treks in Kyrgyzstan, possess intimate knowledge of the local surroundings, conditions and culture and are trained in emergency rescue.
+We carefully select and establish strong working relationship with our local operator to ensure safe participation by everyone.
+Our local partner is one of the biggest and most established adventure operators in Kyrgyzstan.

 Training: Regardless of your level of fitness and physical conditions, it is advisable to train prior to embarking on a trekking or mountain climbing trip.